allenai/SPECTER2/README.md

-# SPECTER 2.0
+# SPECTER2
 **Aug 2023 Update:**
-1. The SPECTER 2.0 Base and proximity adapter models have been renamed in Hugging Face based upon usage patterns as follows:
+1. The SPECTER2 Base and proximity adapter models have been renamed in Hugging Face based upon usage patterns as follows:

 |Old Name|New Name|
 |--|--|